ruslanR456/RusScript-home/README.md

 cost and time to build you website will be vary.

-wright a message in the message section when you buy a packet
+wright a message in the message section when you buy a packet.

 dont forget to wright you email in the message.